 3.2.3.
 Pierce the TSL using the plastic valve.
-Piercing should be done from the inner side of the TSL (approximately 20 cm from the zipper).
+Piercing is done from the inner side of the TSL (approximately 20 cm from the zipper).

 3.2.4.
 Screw the plastic valve body.
 The cap of the plastic valve should be positioned outside the loaded TSL.
-Firmly tighten the body into the base to prevent leakage.
+Firmly tightened the body into the base to prevent leakage.